Mk59/BlackJack-Game/README.md

 ******************************
 Game 1 of 3
 ******************************
 Your hand:
-5 of hearts
+7 of diamonds
-Q of diamonds
+Q of clubs
-Value:  15
+Value: 17

 Dealer's hand:
 hidden
-7 of clubs
+4 of clubs

 Please choose 'Hit' or 'Stand': s

 Dealer's hand:
-5 of diamonds
+A of hearts
-7 of clubs
+4 of clubs
-K of diamonds
+2 of spades

-Dealer busted, You win!
+Final Results
+Your hand: 17
+Dealer's hand: 17

+Tie!

 ******************************
 Game 2 of 3
 ******************************
 Your hand:
+9 of clubs
 9 of hearts
-J of clubs
-Value:  19
+Value: 18

 Dealer's hand:
 hidden
-4 of hearts
+10 of diamonds

-Please choose 'Hit' or 'Stand': h
+Please choose 'Hit' or 'Stand': s

-Your hand:
+Dealer's hand:
-9 of hearts
+8 of hearts
-J of clubs
-3 of spades
+10 of diamonds
-Value:  22

-You busted, Dealer wins!
+Final Results
+Your hand: 18
+Dealer's hand: 18

+Tie!

 ******************************
 Game 3 of 3
 ******************************
 Your hand:
-9 of diamonds
-5 of hearts
+A of hearts
+4 of diamonds
-Value:  14
+Value: 15

 Dealer's hand:
 hidden
-K of spades
+8 of hearts

 Please choose 'Hit' or 'Stand': h

 Your hand:
-9 of diamonds
-5 of hearts
+A of hearts
+4 of diamonds
 7 of spades
-Value:  21
+Value: 12

-You have Blackjack.
-You win!
+Please choose 'Hit' or 'Stand': s

+Dealer's hand:
+3 of hearts
+8 of hearts
+J of spades

+Dealer has blackjack.
+Dealer wins!

-Thanks for playing!!!
+Thanks for playing!

 ```

 ---